Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 X0 Self-Propelled Wheelchair

-4.3 Summary The X0 Self-Propelled Wheelchair is a conventionally styled and designed wheelchair.
-Recommended for, people with more serious mobility issues who will be spending most of each day in their chair. |
+Recommended for: People with more serious mobility issues who will spend most of each day in their chairs.

 This is a conventionally designed wheelchair designed for daily, regular use.
 It features:

 It’s a hefty piece of equipment but collapses down into a small enough footprint that it still retains its portability.
-You should have no trouble fitting this into the trunk of any full-sized sedan, and of course, if you’ve got a hatchback, SUV, truck or van, things get even easier.
+You should have no trouble fitting this into the trunk of any full-sized sedan, and of course, if you’ve got a hatchback, SUV, truck, or van, things get even easier.

 The X0 Steel Self Propelled Wheelchair was designed primarily for people with severe mobility issues who will be spending several hours of each day sitting in their chairs.
 If this describes your situation, you’ll almost certainly want to invest in the optional seat cushion and the memory foam seat back to maximize your comfort.
 This chair is intended primarily for indoor use.